 I hope that you enjoy what you view.
 Please drop me a line with your observations, comments or questions.

 Nora casts the models she works with in uncanny Kafka-esque scenes whose surroundings are surreal and morally ambiguous.
-Each scene draws the viewer in, to the point of feeling that they themselves are the ones being viewed—while they are enjoying viewing the scene!
-All photos are posed by professional models unless otherwise indicated.
+The mood of each scene or tableau is more like that of a portrait in an exhibitionistic family photo album, with the subject(s) looking out at the camera in an open and friendly way (regardless of whether they are clothed or nude).
+Each scene or portrait draws the viewer in, to the point of the viewer feeling that they themselves are the ones being viewed, while they are enjoying viewing the scene.
+All photos have been posed by professional models who were 18 years of age or older at the time of the shoot.
 Any similarity between the characters they portray and actual persons living or dead is purely coincidental.

 Nora's psychoanalytical career has taken her to work in New York, Edinburgh, London and Dublin.
 She is married to Alessandra and they have two grown children.

 Hyperlink to "The Blessed Sacrilege: White Funeral" (NSFW):